ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 RateLimit header fields convey hints from the server to the clients in order to help them avoid being throttled out.

-Clients MUST NOT consider the [quota units](#service-limit) returned in remaining keyword as a service level agreement.
+Clients MUST NOT consider the quota returned in the [remaining parameter](#ratelimit-remaining-parameter) as a service level agreement.

 In case of resource saturation, the server MAY artificially lower the returned values or not serve the request regardless of the advertised quotas.

-## Reliability of the reset keyword {#sec-reset-reliability}
+## Reliability of the reset parameter {#sec-reset-reliability}

-Consider that quota might not be restored after the moment referenced by the [reset keyword](#ratelimit-reset-parameter), and the reset parameter value may not be constant.
+Consider that quota might not be restored after the moment referenced by the [reset parameter](#ratelimit-reset-parameter), and the reset parameter value may not be constant.

 Subsequent requests might return a higher reset parameter value